About Kara

 • Ranks second among all-time USA World Championship competitors for blocked shots (11).

-• She is one of three finalists for the 1997 Women’s College Basketball ESPY award.
+• She was one of three finalists for the 1997 Women’s College Basketball ESPY award.

 • Named 1997 All-America by Basketball America, United States Basketball Writers Association (USBWA) and Kodak.